Our newest resource lets families share their stories and experiences with other families, school decision makers, and elected officials.

 Easy-to-follow guide connects self-assessment tools with the strengths of Reading Recovery-trained educators to build professional learning communities that support high-quality literacy instruction.
 The goal is to create, initiate, and sustain a comprehensive literacy system that supports the promise of literacy for every child.
+Learn more in the Featured Video below.

 This dedicated website features brochures, fact sheets, case studies, administrator and lesson videos, and other important information decision makers need to learn more about how Reading Recovery works.